Sorry, It Looks Like a Researcher Didn’t Just Crack the Voynich Manuscript After All

 Like other past claims, this most recent claim was accompanied by a barrage of press from tabloids and other sites repeating the text of the press release.

 But immediately, the challenges began rolling in.
 “Sorry, folks, ‘proto-Romance language’ is not a thing.
-This is just more aspirational, circular, self-fulfilling nonsense,” Lisa Fagin David, executive director of the Medieval Academy of America, tweeted.
+This is just more aspirational, circular, self-fulfilling nonsense,” Lisa Fagin Davis, executive director of the Medieval Academy of America, tweeted.
 “I tried several years ago to reproduce Cheshire’s Voynich results, because initially I was intrigued.
 But when you apply his Roman-letter substitutions and then try to translate the result, you have no choice but to be subjective.
 It’s gibberish.
 The methodology falls apart,” she tweeted later.

 Advertisement